 2. Dumbbell Floor Press

-The floor press is a partial range of motion exercise that primarily targets the tricep, with some chest involvement as well.
+The dumbbell floor press is a partial range of motion exercise primarily targeting the tricep, with some chest involvement.

 How To Do It